HeZhang1994/video-audio-tools/README.md

 - Adding audio to video that contains no audio.

-- Converting audio formats (e.g., .wav, .mp3, etc.).
+- Converting audio formats (e.g., .wav and .mp3).

 ## Dependency